josepher-lambertyo/notes/README.md

 7. Test your codes by writing unit tests and integrating them with continuous integration tools to identify and fix potential issues early on.
 8. Learn from others' code and practices, constantly improving your own skills and knowledge.
 9. Stay up-do-date with the latest programming languages, tools, frameworks, best-practices, technologies, trends, research, news, blogs, forums, podcasts, books, courses, conferences, meetups, workshops, tutorials, videos, slides, cheat sheets, infographics, wikis, manuals, guides, lists, quizzes, tips, tricks, hacks, secrets, codes, alphabets, anagrams, acronyms, abbreviations, initials, numerals, symbols, emojis and other related stuff.

+# 2024-02-28
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that is readable, maintainable, and concise.
+Always remember that clarity triumphs over complexity.
+Optimize for understandability and flexibility, as it reduces errors, enhances collaboration, and accelerates future development.
+Strive to learn from and utilize existing libraries and frameworks, but avoid unnecessary abstraction.
+And lastly, test your code thoroughly for robustness, as good code isn't just about writing it, but also about verifying its correctness."